Tunao2den/distributed-social-media-app/README.md

 ### Databases
 - **MySql**: Used for User Service, Post Service to store user and post data.
 - **MongoDB**: Used for Notification Service to store notification data.

+### Message Broker
+- **Kafka**: Used for asynchronous communication between services, such as sending notifications when a user like a post or a make a comment.

+### Containerization
+- **Docker**: Each microservice is containerized using Docker, allowing for easy deployment and scalability.
+All services are orchestrated using Docker Compose.

 ## Setup